chusri/XAMPP-Domain-Creator/README.txt

 Created by Jimmy Hoang
 -------------------------

-I made this script to hep you create a virtual domain easier.
+I made this script to help you create a virtual domain easier.

 It is a batch file that prompt you to input name then it will create a folder with the same name in htdocs folder.
 It also add config in httpd-vhosts.conf and modify the hosts file.